Seydelhauer/Oldschool-Mad-Mage/Dungeon Levels/Level 5: Wyllowwood.md

 ## Notable Treasures
 - Tearulai (Sentient Sword with a lot of Gemstones)
 - Crissans Treasure (He wants to part with it if Wyllow is dead)

+## Gates to other Levels
+- None that we know of